rdkcentral/Ripple/docs/adr/ripple_contracts.md

 Current Implementation of the Ripple Extensions have raised the following concerns.
 For easier linking and references we are going to denote the problems with a `P: [A-Z](n)` notation.
 #### P: A
-Better extension bundling strategies for scalability and standardization of the platform.
+Better extension bundling strategies needed for scalability and standardization of the platform.
 #### P: B
 Capabilities are not well defined and overloaded with both identification and `ExtnClass` mapping.
 ##### P: B1